algolia/jekyll-algolia/README.md

 ### `settings`

-By default the plugin will configure your Algolia index with settings taylored to the the format of the extracted records.
+By default the plugin will configure your Algolia index with settings tailored to the format of the extracted records.
 You are of course free to overwrite them or configure them as best suits your needs.
 Every option passed to the `settings` entry will passed to a call to [set_settings][13].